 Reliable Wi-Fi coverage is important to UB, and demand is growing exponentially.
-Working with the campus community, UB is building a better Wi-Fi network across all three campuses, and upgrades will continue through 2018.
+Working with the campus community, UB is building a better Wi-Fi network across all three campuses with upgrades ending in Fall 2017.
 This three year expansion is called Wi-Fi Boost.
 As UB makes a major investment in Wi-Fi infrastructure, Wi-Fi Boost will double our access points and upgrade UB’s networks to the latest, fastest standard.
 Visit www.buffalo.edu/ubit/boost for more information and to find the current upgrade schedule.

-In addition, UBIT completed a distributed antenna system project partnering with Verizon Wireless during Fall 2013 that has significantly improved cellular reception in many places, including trouble spots such as Knox Hall and Student Union.
-T-Mobile is joining the distributed antenna system in Ellicott, Student Union, Knox and Governors during fall 2016.
+In 2013, UBIT completed a distributed antenna system project partnering with Verizon Wireless that has significantly improved cellular reception in many places, including trouble spots such as Knox Hall and Student Union.
+T-Mobile also joined the distributed antenna system in Ellicott, Student Union, Knox and Governors.

 When can I use my UB email account?

 As soon as you activate your UBITName, UBmail is yours to use!
 All official communications will be sent only to your Buffalo.edu address, and many professors prefer to receive emails solely from your Buffalo.edu address, as a proof of authenticity.
 Even if you do not use UBmail as your main email account, we recommend you check UBmail at least once a day, or set it up to forward to your main email account.
 We offer a UB-branded version of Google gmail to all students.

 Why aren’t there more computers for students on campus?